Human-Centered AI: The Key to Successful AI Adoption

 | Impact | Model success does not guarantee organizational impact. | Aligns goals, workflows, and governance with human values. |

-This comparison shows why human-centered AI leads to stronger adoption and real-world success.
-Now let’s take a look at the core principles that guide this approach.
+HCAI gives organizations a framework to create AI that people can rely on, which leads to stronger adoption and better outcomes.
+Now let’s take a look at the benefits of this approach.

 Core Principles of Human-Centered AI